iatanasov77/my-web-projects/README.md

 1. SSH login to the vagrant machine
-2. Run `composer install` from the /vagrant directory
+2. Run `composer install` from the /vagrant directory if the composer install exit with error to install ocramius/package-versions use option `... --prefer-source` i don't know why:
+    ```
+        composer install --prefer-source
+    ```
 3. Set a database.

     Create database: